 5 Ways to Persuade Upper Management

 - Stick to the problem you’re trying to solve and the situation under discussion instead of wandering off into other related problems.
-Your audience may not have the patience for more than one topic at a time, and you don’t want to come off as a doomsayer.
-Plus, it can be too easy for senior execs to get interested in other problems that they might prefer to focus on, rather than the one you need addressed.
+Your audience may not have the patience for more than one topic at a time, and you don’t want to come off as overly negative.
+Plus, it can be too easy for senior execs to get interested in other problems that they might prefer to focus on, rather than the one you really need addressed.

 - Talk to them the way they’ll hear you best.
 Some execs won’t move a muscle until they have concrete data about hard costs.
 Others need the motivation of a human interest story to understand fully how the situation might play out.
 Learn the preferences of your audience members, and if you don’t know them well enough, get advice from someone who does.

 - Start with the big picture before moving to the details; similarly, explain the general case before you move to the exceptions.
 Keep yourself and your audience on track by establishing hierarchies of impact and causation.
 Be sure to get the priority issue and the main explanation on the table early; if you hit someone with too many details up front, it’s easy for them to lose sight of the main issue.
 You can get wound up, too, and confuse your talking points.